-Whether you’ve already placed an offer on a home, or are in the process of searching, this document puts you in an enviable position.
-It signifies your proactive ability, willingness, and good faith that you can afford to purchase the home while also maintaining monthly mortgage payments.
+While all of these official documents are critical, the Mortgage Commitment Letter is perhaps the most important.
+Whether you’ve already placed an offer on a home, or are still searching, this document puts you in an enviable position.
+It signifies proactive ability, willingness, and good faith you can afford to purchase the home and carry subsequent mortgage payments.

-The underwriter of the letter, such as a mortgage lender, does more than merely approve credit histories and financial documents.
-A Mortgage Commitment Letter requires a specific property you intend to purchase, as well as satisfactory results of an appraisal and title search, while also confirming there are no liens on the home and the current owners have the right to sell the property.
+The underwriter of the letter, such as a mortgage lender, does more than approve credit histories and financial documents.
+A Mortgage Commitment Letter requires intent to purchase a specific property, and satisfactory appraisal and title search results.
+It also confirms the home is free of liens, and the current owners are permitted to sell the property.

 Mortgage Commitment Letter vs. Pre-Qualification Letter vs. Pre-Approval Letter

-Though pre-qualification and pre-approval letters are also important markers on the homebuying journey, they are somewhat less official than a Mortgage Commitment Letter.
+Though Pre-Qualification and Pre-Approval letters are also important markers along the homebuying journey, they are somewhat less official than a Mortgage Commitment Letter.

-Pre-Approval Letter: This represents a major step up from pre-qualification, as realtors and sellers recognize it as confirmation a lender has evaluated the full complement of your finances and deemed you eligible to receive a loan.
-After a deep dive into your income, assets, and credit, the lender assesses your viability, attaches a dollar amount to loan allowance, and assures all parties involved you can afford a mortgage.
+Pre-Approval Letter: This represents a major step up from pre-qualification, as realtors and sellers recognize a lender confirming proof of viable funds.
+After a deep dive into your income, assets, and credit, the lender assesses all associated information, attaches a dollar amount to loan allowance, and assures all parties you can afford a mortgage.

 Contour Mortgage offers its SecureBuy program for added leverage during this part of the process.
-This fully underwritten credit approval provides prospective buyers with several benefits over a standard pre-approval letter, such as priority consideration when making an offer and home purchase, and a quicker closing.
-Some sellers may even accept a lower bid due to this document’s irrefutable affirmation.
+This fully underwritten credit approval provides prospective buyers with several benefits above a standard pre-approval letter, such as priority consideration when making an offer, and a quicker closing.
+Some sellers may even accept a lower bid due to this document’s irrefutable affirmation!

-As aforementioned, you cannot obtain a commitment letter without a full underwriting review examining all aspects of your financial situation.
+You cannot obtain a commitment letter without a full underwriting review examining all financials.

-Loan Application: As a borrower, you’ll first need to complete a loan application.
-This entails meeting federal and state requirements, along with providing a full credit report.
+Loan Application: All borrowers must complete this document per federal and state requirements, along with a full credit report.

-Loan Processing: This entails your loan officer collecting documents and information to paint a complete picture of your loan viability.
-They check bank statements and look into your employment history, while also asking for financial records and tax forms.
-These could include W-2s from the previous two years, pay stubs from the last 30 days, previous income tax returns, current assets, and official proof of identity, such as a driver’s license or passport.
+Loan Processing: This involves a loan officer assessing a complete picture of financing viability.
+They check bank statements and examine employment history, while also requesting financial records and tax forms.
+These could include up to two years of W-2 forms, pay stubs from the last 30 days, previous income tax returns, current assets, and official proof of identity via a driver’s license or passport.

-Underwriting: All of the information and documentation collected by the processor is organized into a file and delivered to either an individual underwriter, or team of underwriters.
-These gatekeepers review the file to investigate accuracy and thoroughness, while also seeking out errors, inconsistencies or any gaps in reporting.
+Underwriting: The collected information and documentation is organized into a file and delivered to underwriting specialists.
+These gatekeepers review it for accuracy and thoroughness, while also identifying any errors, inconsistencies, or reporting gaps.
 Underwriters check, double-check, verify, and re-verify all documentation.

 Conditions: Underwriters often include various conditions in the final commitment letter.
-Most commitment letters require a property appraisal, but the requirements don’t stop there.
-Conditions could also include additional documentation regarding employment and bank deposits, proof of hazard or flood insurance, mortgage insurance, and title commitment.
+Most require a property appraisal, but the requirements don’t end there.
+These could include additional employment documents and bank deposits, proof of hazard or flood insurance, private mortgage insurance (PMI), and title commitment.